dankamongmen/notcurses/README.md

 // This structure is amenable to line- and page-based navigation via keystrokes,
 // scrolling gestures, trackballs, scrollwheels, touchpads, and verbal commands.

-typedef struct panelreel_options {
+typedef struct ncreel_options {
   // require this many rows and columns (including borders). otherwise, a
   // message will be displayed stating that a larger terminal is necessary, and
   // input will be queued. if 0, no minimum will be enforced. may not be
-  // negative. note that panelreel_create() does not return error if given a
+  // negative. note that ncreel_create() does not return error if given a
   // WINDOW smaller than these minima; it instead patiently waits for the
   // screen to get bigger.
   int min_supported_cols;